BAJAJ FINSERV DIRECT LIMITED

 Futures and options (F&O) are two of the most widely used derivative instruments in the stock market.
 They provide you, as investors and traders, with tools to manage risk and speculate on price movements.
 Although they share similarities, there are differences between futures and options.

-Futures and options differences may be understood in terms of obligations, risk profiles, and operational mechanics.
-By understanding how F&O functions and what sets them apart, you can make better investment choices.
+Differences between futures and options may be understood in terms of obligations, risk profiles, and operational mechanics.
+By understanding how F&O functions and what sets them apart, you can interpret their role in a broader trading strategy.

 What are Futures in Trading